rablabservice/leads_processing/README.md

    a nonlinear transformation between each subject's cerebellum in native space and the 'SUIT space' template cerebellum.
 Previously we had used the iy_ file defined during SPM segmentation to reverse normalize an MNI space version of the SUIT template.
+1. The original codebase used SPM ImCalc to perform arithmetic operations on PET images (e.g. create an SUVR by dividing PET voxels by a scalar value).
+However, the ImCalc code was programmed to cast output values to an inappropriate data type (int16 for continuous values) and reduced the decimal precision vs. the input values by 4-fold.
+In the new codebase, SPM ImCalc is no longer used (working with Matlab arrays is faster) but all NIfTI images that hold continuous values are stored at float32 precision.
 1. The regularization parameters used for SPM segmentation in the original LEADS codebase differed slightly from the default regularization parameters used by SPM12.
    (original LEADS: matlabbatch{1}.spm.spatial.preproc.warp.reg = [0 0.001 0.5 0.025 0.1];)